jojobear2020/Credit_Risk_Analysis/README.md

 ***Confusion Matrix***

-* Out of the 101 actual instances (first row), the classifier predicted correctly 68 of them.
+* Out of the 101 high risk instances (first row), the classifier predicted correctly 68 of them.
-* Out of the 17104 actual instances (second row), the classifier predicted correctly 7100 of them
+* Out of the 17104 low risk instances (second row), the classifier predicted correctly 7100 of them
 * Out of sample of 17205, the classifier predicted correctly about 7168 of them.